-LESLIE: Anastasia in Colorado is on the line with a bathtub question.
+LESLIE: Anastasia in Colorado is on the line with a question about a stripped bathtub drain.
 What’s going on?

 ANASTASIA: Well, I have a tub drain.
 Trying to get that out – the drain out because it’s – I can’t put a plug in it now.
 So, what I’ve tried is the drain-remover tool or it’s a plug wrench.
 And then I also tried that flaring tool to get it out and neither one of them works, because the little crosshairs in the bottom aren’t still in there, because it’s from 1960 tub.